The Role Procurement Teams Play in Contract Management

 CLM software allows businesses to store all of your agreements in one location so individuals and teams across the organization can all access the same versions of a contract.
 Storing agreements in a central repository also eliminates the need for employees to print or email contracts back and forth for review, which can expose your sensitive information to unnecessary risk of falling into the wrong hands.

 Ability to immediately locate specific contract details

-When your agreements are stored and tagged in a contract management system, you can use advanced search capabilities to instantly find specific contract details, clauses, or terms, including things like:
+When your agreements are stored and tagged in a contract repository, you can use advanced search capabilities to instantly find specific contract details, clauses, or terms, including things like:

 Upcoming renewal, opt-out, or renegotiation deadlines